arbenson/fast-matmul/README.md

 Building examples
 --------
+First, use the code generator to generate the algorithms:

+	cd codegen
+	bash gen_all_algorithms.sh 0

 Some simple codes that use the fast algorithms are in the `examples` directory.
 For example, you can build and run the (4, 3, 3) algorithm: